 To request a Military Honors Funeral through the South Carolina State Guard you can download a request form Here.

-For additional information, please contact the staff of the South Carolina Honor Guard, CSM Christopher McKeown, at 803-374-1125.
+For additional information, please contact the staff of the South Carolina Honor Guard, CSM Howard “Buddy” Seay, at 803-806-4238.

-If you are a member of the South Carolina State Guard and would like to be part of the Honor Guard, contact CSM Christopher McKeown, at 803-374-1125 for information about the next available training class (Currently scheduled for June 2019).
+If you are a member of the South Carolina State Guard and would like to be part of the Honor Guard, contact CSM Howard “Buddy” Seay, for information about the next available training class.
 Each member volunteers their time for the Honor Guard, in addition to their regular SCSG duty assignments or may be permanently assigned to the Honor Guard Detachment.
 Honor Guard applicants must successfully complete a 40-hour training course to be able serve.
 The Honor Guard will accept 12 applicants for this class.